JaneliaSciComp/claude-howto/README.md

 ## Create a Claude account

-If you don't have a Claude subscription, navigate to [https://claude.ai/upgrade](https://claude.ai/upgrade) and login with your Google Workspace account.
+Navigate to [https://claude.ai/upgrade](https://claude.ai/upgrade) and login with your Google Workspace account.

 Sign up for the "Pro" subscription, billed monthly.